Day 1: Tashkent

 Day 10: Samarkand

 In the morning (8:00) we take a train to Samarkand, the second largest city in Uzbekistan and probably the most magnificent.
 This ancient city was conquered by Alexander the Great, Genghis Khan and Timur who made it the capital of his Empire.
 Arrive in Samarkand at 11:00.
-We start the tour visiting Ulugbek's observatory.
-In Ulugbek times Samarkand became a scientific centre.
-Ulugbek was a very talented scientist, his works on Astronomy became famous all over the continent.
-He carried out his researches in unique Observatory he had built in Samarkand.
-Lunch in one of the local restaurants.
-Visit to Gur-Emir mausoleum, magnificent family shrine of Timurids.
+We start the tour from Gur-Emir mausoleum, magnificent family shrine of Timurids.
 The legend says that Timur built this mausoleum after unexpected death of his favorite grandson Muhammad Sultan whom he wanted to become the governor.
 While Timur had prepared a rather modest burial place for himself in his hometown Shakhrisabz.
 But Timur was buried in Gur-Emir too.
 Continue to the Registan square, one of the Great unknown wonders of the world.
 This wonderful architectural ensemble of 3 ancient and very beautiful madrasahs is one of the best in Islamic world.
-We will also see tremendous Bibi Khanum mosque which bears the name of the beloved wife of Timur.
-Finish the day visiting Shakh-i-Zinda mausoleum complex of 14-15 century, a sacred place for Muslim people.
+In the afternoon we will also see tremendous Bibi Khanum mosque which bears the name of the beloved wife of Timur.
+Continue the day visiting Shakh-i-Zinda mausoleum complex of 14-15 century, a sacred place for Muslim people.
 Shakh-i-Zinda means 'Living king', the name given to the grave of Kusama ibn Abbasa, the cousin of Muhammad.
+And finally visit the Ulugbek's observatory.
+In Ulugbek times Samarkand became a scientific centre.
+Ulugbek was a very talented scientist; his works on Astronomy became famous all over the continent.
+He carried out his researches in unique Observatory he had built in Samarkand.
 Dinner in a local restaurant.

 Day 11: Sufiyen — Urgut — Oman-Kutan — Samarkand